GuglielmoCerri/GuglielmoCerri/README.md

 - 🌱 I’m currently learning **PyTorch**.
 - 🤝 I'm looking to collaborate on **Artificial Intelligence** projects.
 - 💬 Ask me about Anything!
 I am happy to help.
-- ⚡  Fun fact: what's the last one?: The Z.
+- ⚡  Quote of the day: "Do.
+Or do not.
+There is no try.".
 - 📫 How to reach me **cerriguglielmo@gmail.com**.
 <br />